caraya/xml-workflow/Introduction.md

 This covers the schema for our document type.
 It is not completed by any stretch of the imagination.
 It can be further customized to suit individual needs.
 The current version represents a very basic text heavy document type.

-There are definitely more elements to add like video, audio and others both with equivalent elements in HTML and compound elements based on your needs </ul></ol>
+There are definitely more elements to add like video, audio and others both with equivalent elements in HTML and compound elements based on your needs.